BuckeyeSoftware/rex/doc/MATERIAL.md

 Information on `#Texture` is described [here](TEXTURE.md)

 * `alpha_test` controls if surfaces with this material will be alpha tested or not.
 * `roughness` saturated value in [0, 1] range which acts as the roughness for the whole surface when a roughness map isn't present or as a multiplier if present.
-A val
 * `metalness` saturated value in [0, 1] range which acts as the metalness for the whole surface when a metalness map isn't present or as a multiplier if present.
+* `occlusion` saturated value in [0, 1] range which acts as the ambient-occlusion value for the whole surface when an occlusion map isn't present or as a multiplier if present.
+* `emisssion` array of saturated values in [0, 1] range which act as the emissive color for the whole surface when an emission map isn't present or as a multiplier if present.
+* `albedo` array of ssaturated values in [0, 1] range which act as the albedo color for the whole surface when an albedo map isn't present or as a multiplier if present.

 `#MaterialTransform` schema looks like:
 ```